akantek/stucano/doc/screen5.md

     ret
 ```

-* This is the same as
+* CHMOD BIOS also switches to screen 5, but also do other things
+    like cleaning the page, etc.

 ```asm
     ld a, 5             ; Load the number 5 (for SCREEN 5) into register A